-This article at www.patient.co.uk lists no less than 66 symptoms to look out for – including headaches, exhaustion, decreased motor co-ordination, night sweats, insomnia, muscle cramps and backache.
+This article at www.patient.co.uk lists no less than 66 symptoms to look out for – including headaches, exhaustion, decreased motor coordination, night sweats, insomnia, muscle cramps and backache.

 But there is such a wide variety of symptoms that could apply to almost any illness, it doesn’t really help you to decide whether you do indeed have menopause symptoms.

-Irregular periods are certainly one symptom, as is menopause weight gain, the appearence of a rounder, fuller middle.
+Irregular periods are certainly one symptom, as is menopause weight gain, the appearance of a rounder, fuller middle.
 And while I suspect I might occasionally have experienced a hot flush or flash (as our American cousins call them), I’m still not entirely sure.

-My GP says that, to see whether or not I am menopausal, I would need a blood test to measure the level of the follicle-stimulating hormone (FSH) which can be an indication of menopause, but there is no definitive test.
+My GP says that to see whether or not I am menopausal, I would need a blood test to measure the level of the follicle-stimulating hormone (FSH) which can be an indication of menopause, but there is no definitive test.

 This could only be carried out if I stopped taking the contraceptive pill.

-That sounds way too risky to me so I’m stuck in some sort of peri menopausal wasteland until I haven’t had a period for at least a year.
+That sounds way too risky to me so I’m stuck in some sort of perimenopausal wasteland until I haven’t had a period for at least a year.

-In your 40s, your chances of getting pregnant naturally are about 20%, falling to less than 5% in your mid 40s and 50s.
+In your 40s, your chances of getting pregnant naturally are about 20%, falling to less than 5% in your mid-40s and 50s.